4zur3-xd/NetFlop/README.md

 - Import 'netflop.sql' to 'netflop' Database
 - Modify 'host', 'user', 'pass' (your mysql access) of $config['database'] in configs/database.php
 - IMPORTANT (if you are MAC OS user or you don't setup Xampp (or other virtual servers) in default location or there is no htdocs folder): You have to modify the _DEFAULT_PATH at bootstrap.php line 5 and 6 (str_replace); modify some absolute links in assets/css/style.css.
+- IMPORTANT: You will need an OpenAI Secret Key and change $config['app'] in configs/app.php in order to work properly with the OpenAI - Chat GPT API

 ## Notice
 - Main admin username - password: admin - hung